WORKING WITH DG ECHO AS MEMBER STATES' SPECIALISED AGENCIES | 2021 - 2027

 The partner should also refer to standards as they are defined globally (e.g. SPHERE or similar) or locally (e.g. by the country cluster).

-In the source and method of data collection field, the partner has to identify where the indicator data is coming from and how and by whom it is collected or calculated (e.g. administrative records, registers, surveys, etc) ensuring sufficient specificity, e.g. referring to “project reports is in most cases not acceptable.
+In the source and method of data collection field, the partner has to identify where the indicator data is coming from and how and by whom it is collected or calculated (e.g. administrative records, registers, surveys, etc) ensuring sufficient specificity, e.g. referring to “project reports" is in most cases not acceptable.

 While designing and implementing the Action, the partner should keep in mind that some methods require a certain amount of planning and resources.